Estimations of the Local Conditional Tail Average Treatment Effect: Methodology

-We follow the Rubin causal model with potential outcomes \citep[see e.g.,][Chapter~1]{IR_2015}.
-Let $D\in \mathcal{D}$ denote the treatment status, where $\mathcal{D}$ is a finite collection of treatment statuses.
-We use $Y_{d}$ to denote the potential outcome under the $d$th treatment, where $d\in \mathcal{D}$, and $Y:=\sum_{d\in \mathcal{D}}1\left\{D=d\right\} Y_{d}$ to denote the observed outcome.
-Our primary interest is the conditional tail average treatment effect (CTATE), which is the difference between the conditional tail expectations of $Y_{d}$ at a quantile level $\tau$, given the exogenous variables $X$.
+We follow the Rubin causal model with potential outcomes \citep[see, e.g.,][Chapter~1]{IR_2015}.
+Let $D$ denote the treatment status having a value in $\{0,1\}$ (binary variable).
+Following convention, here an individual is deemed treated if and only if her treatment status $D$ takes a value of $1$, and $0$ otherwise.
+We use $Y_{d}$ to denote the potential outcome under the $d$th treatment, where $d\in\{0,1\}$, and $Y:=DY_{1}+(1-D)Y_{1}$ to denote the observed outcome.
+To formally define the CTATE, let $Q_{Y_{d}|X}(\tau)$ denote the $\tau$-quantile of the distribution of the potential outcome $Y_{d}$ conditional on $X$.
+Let $CTE_{Y_{d}|X}\left( \tau \right) :=E\left[Y_{d}|X,Y_{d}\leq Q_{Y_{d}|X}(\tau)\right]$ denote the CTE of $Y_{d}$ at the $\tau$-quantile level, given $X$.
+Note that, for any continuous random variable $Y_{d}$,